ArtifexSoftware/mupdf/docs/src/mutool-object-pdf-widget.rst

         var signatory = widget.getSignatory();

-    .. |tor_todo| Source file has a todo for "getSignature", should this be getSignatory ?
+    ..
+TODO(tor): Source file has a todo for "getSignature", should this be getSignatory ?

 .. method:: previewSignature(signer, signatureConfig, image, reason, location)